 What did he know of friendship, anyway.

 By the time he reached a tiny alcove, his lungs and muscles burned—one more sign he’d been pushing himself beyond his limits.
-After he handed over the relic, though, he’d be able to get all the rest he wanted and then some.
-He’d be free to go anywhere.
+After he handed over the relic, though, he would be able to get all the rest he wanted and then some.
+He would be free to go anywhere.
 Do anything.
 A dangerous, tantalizing warmth began to build in his chest, and he could have kicked himself for indulging in such hopeful thinking.

 At a small alcove, he took a moment to catch his breath.
 Autumnal twilight shone through a tiny window, blearily illuminating the remnants of a bird’s nest scattered upon the ledge.
 He set Leticia’s satchel down on them.
-This place was secure enough—although, admittedly, his unwillingness to face another climb factored heavily in that estimation.
+Here was secure enough—although, admittedly, an unwillingness to face another climb factored heavily in that estimation.

 As did impatience.
 With an unsteady hand, he unlatched the satchel’s single clasp and reached inside.

-He pulled out an odd collection: the guidebook he’d seen through the window; a packet of tissue; several eyeglass cases; a toffee-covered biscuit, fuzzed with lint and half-wrapped in a paper napkin.
+He pulled out an odd collection: the guidebook he had seen through the hotel window; a packet of tissue; several eyeglass cases; a toffee-covered biscuit, fuzzed with lint and half-wrapped in a paper napkin.
 The detritus of an active, chaotic life, he thought, a smile tugging at his reluctant lips.
 Folded pamphlets for sightseeing tours.
 The folded receipt from the post office and the packet of stamps.
-Smooth pebbles he’d watched Leticia collect days earlier on Papa Stronsay while the wind had whipped strands of silver hair out from under the scarf tied about her head.
+Smooth pebbles he had watched Leticia collect days earlier on Papa Stronsay while the wind had whipped strands of silver hair out from under the scarf tied about her head.

-Though she’d bent down to investigate whatever objects happened to catch her eye, she’d moved with the caution of asking too much of old bones.
+Though she had bent down to investigate whatever objects happened to catch her eye, she’d moved with the caution of asking too much of old bones.

-He’d noticed it then.
+He had noticed it then.
 He’d known it in the alley.
-Yet he’d shoved her without concern.
+Yet he had shoved her without concern.

-There was nothing for it now—and it was ridiculous that his thoughts had gone there again.
+There was nothing for it now—and indeed it was ridiculous that his thoughts had gone there again.
 Time was wasting, the Oak and Thistle awaited, and…and he wasn’t finding anything remotely like a relic.
 His fingers combed through the remaining jumble with increasing agitation.
-This wasn’t right.
+This was not right.
 His heart beat a tattoo of anxious denial.
 The relic had to be here.

 She’d played him for a fool, after all.

-Lettie still couldn’t believe she’d pulled it off.
+Lettie still couldn’t believe she had pulled it off.
 But she had.
-Tricked him right and proper and given herself the time she needed to get away.
+Tricked Cormac right and proper and given herself the time she needed to get away.

-Her hands clutched the steering wheel too tightly, the pain in her bones reminding her why she’d essentially retired to Oregon and set up shop years ago.
+Her hands clutched the steering wheel too tightly, the pain in her bones reminding her why she had essentially retired to Oregon and set up shop years ago.
 She was far too old for this kind of thing.
 The tires hit another chuckhole, jounced her back in the seat.

-Softly, she directed a curse at the cheap rental car, although in fairness, she knew where the blame more properly belonged: her own aging vision and the careless absence of her distance glasses.
-Cormac had the latter now.
+Softly, she directed a curse at the cheap rental car, although in fairness, she knew where the blame more properly rested: her own aging vision and the careless absence of her distance glasses.
+Cormac had those now.
 He had all her glasses.
-When she’d tucked necessities into her traveling bag earlier, she’d neglected to include them.
+When she had tucked necessities into her traveling bag earlier, she’d neglected to include them.

 What else might she have neglected?

-That troubling thought was shoved in with the many others she’d locked away for later consideration.
+That troubling thought was shoved in with the many others she had locked away for later consideration.
 Thoughts which, if allowed to run around now, might lead to second-guesses and panic—two luxuries she couldn’t afford just yet.

 Her worried sigh was cut off by the hard bounce of another hole in the asphalt.
 She squinted as the whole car began to vibrate and steering became even more of a wrestling match.
 Not asphalt anymore.
 Hard-packed dirt and stone.

-If the consequences of failure weren’t so dire, she might have thought this a grand adventure.
-Alone in a bucking, speeding car she could barely handle on a narrow, pitted track; racing against things she barely understood yet sought to control; leaving behind the closest friends and allies she’d ever known.
+If the consequences of failure were not so dire, Lettie might have thought this a grand adventure.
+Alone in a bucking, speeding car she could barely handle on a narrow, pitted track; racing against things she barely understood yet sought to control; leaving behind the closest friends and allies she had ever known.
 Thrilling, really.
 If only it all weren’t so close to falling apart.